 Urban backyards and places where people live have structures for human convenience and safety.
 However, these structures may be inconvenient and unsafe for wildlife.
 Read these tips to make pools, fences, and roadsides more fauna-friendly.

 Dangers to wildlife: Animals and birds that fall into swimming pools drown if they can’t get out.
 Many animals — including reptiles, amphibians and birds — try to use a pool as a natural pond.
 They either fall in by accident, while trying to drink or get in and can’t get out.

 Stop animals getting into the pool in the first place or make it easy for them to get out.

 - Put a pool cover over the pool at night.

 - Check your pool filter box every day for frogs and reptiles.

-- Attach a low shade cloth barrier all the way around the inside of the pool fence.
+- Attach a low-shade cloth barrier around the inside of the pool fence.
 This helps prevent small frogs, reptiles and other crawling animals from coming inside the fence and falling into the water.